Luexks/reassembly_modding_by_example/src/bullet_shaping.md

   your browser does not support the video tag.
 </video>

-## 9-Point Saw
+## n-Point Saw

-A complex saw blade ring of bullets made out of nine bullets.
+A complex saw blade ring of bullets made out of n bullets defined by the `roundsPerBurst` value of the 3rd stage.

+The `spread` of the 3rd stage can be calculated in a similar way to that of the [n-Point Star](./bullet_shaping.md#n-point-star), where the `spread` can be calculated using the formula `pi*((n-1)/n))`.

+For example, a the spread of the 3rd stage of a 9-pointed star would be calculated with `pi*((9-1)/9)`, which would be put into the 3rd stage as `spread=pi*8/9`.

 The function of each stage is as follows:
 1. Creates a [PSP](./bullet_poofs.html?highlight=PSP#bullet-poofs) and moves the fragment backwards a small distance.
 This accounts for the distance which the fragment moves forwards while assembling the saw formation so that it looks like the saw blade spawns from the right place.
 2. Reverses the fragment again so that it faces forwards without changing its position.
-3. Splits the fragment into 9 bullets which then travel outwards almost instantly.
+3. Splits the fragment into n bullets (in this case, 9) which then travel outwards almost instantly.
 4. Cancels out the fragment's velocities so that it no longer changes position.
 5. This stage rotates by 60° anticlockwise using `pattern=CONSTANT`.
 This stage is also the actual bullet stage that can deal damage and is visible.